LauraCarter/ORReries/README.md

 Orreries don't capture everything we know about how the universe works: but they are a good place to start and help us go further in our work.

 ## How to get involved
 ORReries is a very new project!
-Currently the best way to get involved or contact the team is to open a github Issue.
+Currently the best way to get involved is to open an issue or a pull request in this repository.
+The best way to contact the team is to open or comment on an issue.